hankmorgan/UnderworldExporter/readme.txt

 1 Games Supported

 	The following Looking Glass Studios games are supported to various levels.
-Original game files are required to play.
+Original game files are absolutley required to play however in the interests of full disclosure some UI assets and sound effects are bundled with this download.

 	1.1 Ultima Underworld 1 (UW1).
 		UW1 is fully supported and can be completed from start to finish.
 Save games are both forward and backwardly compatable with the original dos version.